 (c) we are legally required to do so, including by any relevant Regulatory Body;

-(d) you have materially broken these terms or gone over any applicable limits or restrictions in the Acceptable Use Policy;
+(d) you have broken this Agreement or gone over any applicable limits or restrictions in the Acceptable Use Policy;

-20.7.
+17.5.
 Immediate termination.
-Where you are a Corporate Customer, without affecting any other right or remedy available to it, either Party may terminate these terms immediately on written notice to the other Party and without liability to the other Party:
+Without affecting any other right or remedy available to it, either Party may terminate this Agreement immediately on written notice to the other Party and without liability to the other Party:

 (a) if the other Party:

-(i) commits a material breach of these terms, and, in the case of a breach capable of remedy, fails to remedy such breach within thirty (30) days after receiving formal written notice to do so; or
+(i) commits a material breach of the Agreement, and, in the case of a breach capable of remedy, fails to remedy such breach within thirty (30) days after receiving formal written notice to do so; or

-(ii) commits a series of breaches of these terms which when taken together have the impact or effect of, or otherwise amount to, a material breach;
+(ii) commits a series of breaches of the Agreement which when taken together have the impact or effect of, or otherwise amount to a material breach;

 (iii) becomes subject to an Insolvency Event;

-(b) if the Party reasonably determines that it has become unlawful to perform its obligations under these terms; or
+(b) if the Party reasonably determines that it has become unlawful to perform its obligations under the Agreement; or

-(c) in the event of a Force Majeure Event that has the effect of preventing the other Party from performing any of its obligations under these terms for a period exceeding one (1) month.
+(c) in the event of a Force Majeure Event that has the effect of preventing the other Party from performing any of its obligations under the Agreement for a period exceeding one (1) month.

-20.8.
+17.6.
 On termination you will need to repay any money you owe us.
-In the circumstances set out in clauses 20.2, 20.3 or 20.6 we may charge you for any reasonable costs, expenses and losses we incur (including costs due to FX difference or any action we may take to cover or reduce the exposure).
+In the circumstances set out in clauses 17.2 or 17.5 we may charge you for any costs, expenses and losses we incur (including costs due to FX difference or any action we may take to cover or reduce the exposure).

-20.9.
+17.7.
 Withdraw your funds.
-After you have repaid any money you owe us, if you still have funds in your Wallet at the time these terms or the Services are terminated, you should withdraw those funds either before the Wallet is closed, or within a reasonable period of time following its closure.
-After a reasonable amount of time has passed since we closed your Wallet, we will transfer any remaining funds to the UK bank account you last notified to us.
-If we are unable to do so, we will maintain your Wallet for 6 years from the date of closure and you can contact us to withdraw the electronic money during this time.
-At the end of the 6 year period we will donate any remaining electronic money to a charity of our choice in accordance with Applicable Law.
+After you have repaid any money you owe us, if you still have funds in your Wallet at the time this Agreement or the Services are terminated, you should withdraw those funds either before the Wallet is closed, or within a reasonable period of time following its closure.
+After a reasonable amount of time has passed since we closed your Wallet, we will attempt to transfer any remaining funds to the bank account you last notified to us.
+If we are unable to do so, we will deal with any remaining balance as may be required by Applicable Law.

-20.10.
+17.8.
 Effect of termination.
-On termination of these terms:
+On termination of this Agreement:

 (a) you will not be able to use the Airwallex Platform.
-All rights granted to you under these terms will cease;
+All rights granted to you under this Agreement will cease;

 (b) you must immediately return or delete copies of any documentation, notes and other materials comprising or regarding the Airwallex Platform;

-(c) all of your payment obligations under these terms for Services provided through to the effective date of termination will immediately become due and payable;
+(c) all of your payment obligations under this Agreement for Services provided through to the effective date of termination will immediately become due and payable;

-(d) each Party will return or delete all Confidential Information of the other Party in its possession within thirty (30) days of the termination of these terms, and will not make or retain any copies of such Confidential Information except as necessary to comply with Applicable Law; and
+(d) each Party will return or delete all Confidential Information of the other Party in its possession within thirty (30) days of the termination of this Agreement, and will not make or retain any copies of such Confidential Information except as necessary to comply with Applicable Law; and

 (e) any provision that expressly or by implication has effect after termination will continue in full force and effect.